neondatabase/postgresql_anonymizer/docs/runbooks/4-generalization.md

 GROUP BY eyes;
 ```

-Pierre just proved that asthma is caused by green eyes.
+Pierre just proved that asthma is caused by blue eyes ;-)

 ## K-Anonymity

 The `asthma` and `eyes` columns are considered as indirect identifiers.

+Indirect personal identifiers (or
+"quasi-identifiers") are pieces of information that, when combined with
+other data can identify an individual.
+Examples of indirect identifiers
+include: Date of birth, Gender, Zip code, etc.

+With PostgreSQL Anonymizer, we can declare that a column is an indirect
+identifiers, like this:

 ``` run-postgres
 SECURITY LABEL FOR k_anonymity